rutgerkok/Pokkit/CONTRIBUTING.md

 In the [README.md](./README.md) file you can find information on how to compile Pokkit.
 In the [IMPL_EXAMPLES.md](./IMPL_EXAMPLES.md) file, you can find information on how to write code for Pokkit.

-Don't worry about code formatting, just make sure that I can read your code.
+Don't worry too much about code formatting, just make sure that I can read your code.
+Still, if you want to know: we use tabs instead of spaces for indenting, and we place opening braces (`{`) on the same line.